What You Need to Know Before Buying a Florida Condo

 There are several important things you need to know about if you are planning on buying a condo in Florida.

-Any one of these issues can seriously affect you in terms of the quality of life you will have as well as your cost of living.
+Any one of these issues can seriously affect your quality of life as well as your cost of living.

 I know this because I have lived in a Florida condo for the past 26 years!